opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Abstract
 ========

-This is the installation document for the Anuket Kali release, please use this document for further reference.
+This is the installation document for the Anuket |release| release, please use this document for further reference.

 Installation Procedure
 ======================